rebcabin/masr/specs.md

   https://math.stackexchange.com/questions/489369

-The important point is that a type theory is a self-contained logic, and set theory is just one such logic.
+The gist is that a type theory is a self-contained logic, and set theory is one such logic.
 Clojure specs are arbitrary predicate functions.
-Because we may build any custom logic that predicate logic can support, Clojure specs can be more general than set theory, and suffice for advanced types like dependency types and concurrency types.
+We can build any type-theory that needs only first-order predicate calculus.
+Therefore, Clojure specs can be more general than set theory, and suffice for advanced types like dependency types and concurrency types.
 Such advanced types are work-in-progress for MASR.

 ----------------------------------------------------------------
-## 3.1.
-CHECKING INSTANCES
+## CHECKING INSTANCES

 An instance hash-map may inhabit multiple sets.